Sexuality in Islam: Marriage

-In Islam and Islamic law (sharia), marriage (nikāḥ نکاح) is a legal and social contract between two individuals that outlines the rights and responsibilities of the groom and bride.
+In Islam and Islamic law (sharia), marriage (nikāḥ) is a legal and social contract between two individuals that outlines the rights and responsibilities of the groom and bride.
 Polygyny is permitted in Islam under some conditions.
 Both the groom and the bride are to consent to the marriage of their own free wills.
 Marriage is an act of Islam and is strongly recommended.
 In Islamic jurisprudence, the primary purpose of sex between marriage and concubinage is procreation.
 Islam recognizes the strong sexual urge and desire for reproduction and supports a pro-natalist view of procreation.

 Divorce in Islam can take a variety of forms, some executed by a husband personally and some executed by a religious court on behalf of a plaintiff wife who is successful in her legal divorce petition for valid cause.

-In addition to nikah, there is a different fixed-term marriage known as zawāj al-mut'ah ("temporary marriage") permitted only by the Twelver branch of Shi'ite for a pre-fixed period.
-There is also Nikah Misyar, a non-temporary marriage with the removal of some conditions such as living together, permitted by some Sunni scholars.
+In addition to nikah, there is a different fixed-term marriage known as zawāj al-mut'ah ("temporary marriage") permitted only by the Twelver branch of Shia Islam for a pre-fixed period.
+There is also a misyar marriage, a non-temporary marriage with the removal of some conditions such as living together, permitted by some Sunni scholars.

 In Islam, the husband should have intercourse with his wife according to what satisfies her, so long as that does not harm him physically or keep him from earning a living.
 The husband is obliged to treat his wife in a kind and reasonable manner.
-Part of that kind and reasonable treatment is intercourse, with tradition stipulating that couples should not forego intercourse for longer than four months, though some prominent scholars have prescribed a more stringent minimum frequency of sexual intercourse as a religious obligation for husbands; Ibn Hazm prescribed once a month and Al-Ghazali prescribed once every four days.
+Part of that kind and reasonable treatment is intercourse, with tradition stipulating that couples should not forego intercourse for longer than four months, though some prominent scholars have prescribed a more stringent minimum frequency of sexual intercourse as a religious obligation for husbands; Ibn Hazm prescribed once a month and al-Ghazali prescribed once every four days.
 According to other scholars, there is no time limit.
 However, most scholars say that it is obligatory on women alike not to refuse their husbands if they call them, so long as the woman who is called is not menstruating or sick in such a way that intercourse will be harmful to her, or observing an obligatory fast.
 If she refuses with no excuse, then she is cursed.